1. What is the Form LS-202, and when is it used?

 The Form LS-202, also known as the Employer’s First Report of Injury or Occupational Illness.
 Under Section 30(a) of the Act, an employer must file a report within 10 days of the date of any injury which causes loss of one or more shifts of work, or death (or from the date that the employer has knowledge of a disease, or infection as a result of such injury).

 2. Does a copy of the injury report need to be filed with the U.S. Department of Labor?

 Unless an employer is an ALMA member, they must submit the LS-202 to both their USL&H provider and the Department of Labor.

-ALMA members only need to submit the LS-202 form to AEU.
-AEU will then submit that form directly to the Department of Labor the following business day.
-The first report of injury should be sent to AEU as soon as possible, but no later than seven days following the work event.
+ALMA members have two options.
+First, members can report incidents to AEU via our claims platform, Origami.
+If the incident is elevated to a claim, the LS-202 will be created and sent directly to the DOL.
+Secondly, the member can submit the LS-202 directly to AEU.
+We will create an incident/claim for you and the and send the LS-202 directly to the Department of Labor the following business day.
+Claims should be reported to AEU as soon as possible, but no later than seven days following the work event.

 3. Should an employer wait to verify information before submitting the LS-202?

 No. An employer should not wait to verify every aspect of the incident or complete an investigation.
 It is more important to report the injury in a timely manner to avoid penalties and ensure that your USL&H provider has ample time to begin their process.

 Remember that the Forum LS-202 is not “evidence or an admission of liability” of any fact stated in the report.
 The employer can describe reported events as “alleged or supposed” if they wish.

 4. Why does the LS-202 have to be submitted so quickly?